Region: Mucugê, Chapada Diamantina

 Owner: Borré Family

-Background: Airumá comes from Fazenda Progresso, a beautiful farm nestled in the Chapada Diamatina mountain range in the heart of Bahia.
+Background: This special micro lot comes from Fazenda Progresso, a beautiful farm nestled in the Chapada Diamatina mountain range in the heart of Bahia.
 The farm is surrounded by the Chapada Diamantina National Park, known for its mountainous cliff formations (Chapada) and 19th century diamond mining (Diamantina).

 The history of Fazenda Progresso dates back to 1984, when the Borré family migrated from southern Brazil to the northeast and purchased some land in the municipality of Ibicoara, near the town of Mucugê.
-In the early years, the family tried growing crops such as soybeans, wheat, and English potatoes.
-The potatoes turned out to be an incredibly successful crop, stimulating investments and making the family one of the largest producers of potatoes in Brazil!
+In the early years, the family trialled crops such as soybeans, wheat and English potatoes.
+The potatoes turned out to be an incredibly successful crop, stimulating investments and making the family one of the largest Brazilian producers of potatoes!

-In 2005, the Borré family sought to diversify the activities on their land, and so began to focus on coffee.
+In 2005, the Borré family sought to diversify the activities on their land, and so they began to focus on coffee.
+As we learnt when we first met the family, when they commit to a new project, they seek to do it to the very highest possible standard.
+Their work with coffee is no exception.
 The family’s commitment to producing exceptional coffee has been unwavering over the last decade.
-They have sought advice from some of the most respected professionals in the field, including Silvio Leite, founder of the Cup of Excellence and president of the Brazil Specialty Coffee Association, with 30 years’ experience in coffee grading, tasting, and quality control.
+They have sought advice from some of the most respected professionals in the field, including Silvio Leite, founder of the Cup of Excellence and president of the BSCA, with 30 years’ experience in coffee grading, tasting and quality control.

-The Borré family has invested heavily to ensure that they have the very best infrastructure to process coffee, which allows them to control quality every step of the way, from picking right through to export.
-They have a dedicated quality control lab with a talented cupping team headed up by Ednaldo Nascimento (AKA ‘Gandula’—nicknamed after the boy that replaces the ball during a soccer match)!
+The producers have invested heavily to ensure that they have the very best infrastructure to process coffee, which allows them to control quality every step of the way, from picking right through to export.
+They have a dedicated quality control lab with a talented cupping team headed up by Ernaldo (AKA ‘Gandula’ – nicknamed after the boy that replaces the ball during a soccer match)!
 Gandula and his team assess every lot of coffee produced and ensure that the quality is the very best it can be.

 The Borrés are very hands-on in their approach to managing the farm.
 They are extremely professional in the way they conduct their business, and they take great care to create an excellent work environment for their staff.
 Throughout the year, there are around 200 permanent staff members on the farm, and this number grows to 650 during the harvest.
 Many of these harvest workers return every year, and all are provided with daily bus transportation and food.

-This particular lot from Progresso was carefully hand-picked by a specially trained team in late July.
-It was then processed via the pulped natural method: the cherry’s skin and fruit were removed and the sticky, parchment-covered beans were left to dry on cement patios and carefully raked at least 20 times over a 24-hour period.
-This ensured that the coffee dried evenly and consistently.
-After this, the coffee was very slowly and thoroughly dried in mechanical dryers over a 36-hour period.
+The farm’s coffee is carefully picked by a specially trained team.
+It is then processed via the pulped natural method: the cherry’s skin and fruit are removed and the sticky, parchment-covered beans are left to dry on cement patios and carefully raked at least 20 times over a 24-hour period.
+This ensures that the coffee will dry evenly and consistently.
+After this, the coffee is very slowly and thoroughly dried in mechanical dryers over a 36-hour period.